sylefeb/Silice/learn-silice/formal/README.md

 $$end
 ```

+> **Note:** We can also verify [common/divint_any.ice](../common/divint_any.ice) with this algorithm by changing the `include` at the top.

-### Algorithm modifiers for verification
+### *Algorithm modifiers for verification*

 Our algorithm skeleton looks great, but...it doesn't verify anything.
 It just computes `x ÷ x` for any `x` it is given, and that's it.
 The result is even discarded because it is put in a local variable declared at the beginning of the algorithm, which is therefore
 not accessible outside of it.

-But before trying to verify anything, we must sit down and study our algorithm:
+But before trying to verify anything, we must sit down and study our algorithm.
+In particular,
+to setup the property checker we need an estimation of the number of cycles that the
+algorithm takes to complete.

 - The standard division takes about 1 cycle per bit to complete, so about 8 cycles in our case;
-- Our algorithm only performs this division for now, so it takes 2 more cycles (for the algorithm “call”) to complete;
+- Our algorithm only performs this division for now, so it takes 2 more cycles for the algorithm call;
 - Because we will add some verifying code, this will take some more cycles (around 2 in this case, trust me);

-All this information leads us to the fact that the algorithm `x_div_x_eq_1` takes about 12 cycles to fully complete.
+All this leads us to the fact that the algorithm `x_div_x_eq_1` takes about 12 cycles to fully complete.
 It is usually a good idea to round up this value to the next 5, which gives 15 in this case.
 This allows us to get an error margin on the number of cycles we computed (or guessed?).

-> __Note:__ overestimating the number of cycles should not hurt the verification process, i.e. putting 20 instead of 15 does not break the verification.
+> __Note:__ overestimating the number of cycles should not hurt the verification process, i.e. putting 20 instead of 15 works as well.
+Underestimating may lead to the test passing when the algorithm is actually flawed.

-Let's talk about what we call algorithm modifiers.
+To setup the property checker we use algorithm *modifiers*:

-#### The `#depth` modifier
+#### *The `#depth` modifier*

-Obviously, we did not compute the number of cycles needed for the algorithm to complete for nothing.
 Remember the `k` parameter for the BMC or the temporal induction?
 This specific parameter can be specified on a per-algorithm basis using the `#depth` modifier.
 When doing a cover test, it corresponds to the number of cycles to take in account.